adipixel/k-nearest-events-finder/README.md

 - If in case of adding new events, in the worst case, the tree can be re-balanced to get best search results.

 #### How might the program change if needed to support multiple events at the same location?
 Currently, the program is holding zero or one event object at each co-ordinate.
-It can be changes to a list of event objects using a HashMap data structure for for better results.
+It can be changed to a list of event objects using a HashMap data structure for for better results.

 #### How might program change working with a much larger world size?
 Since, multidimentional tree structure is used, the program would work decently for a large world size.